 In some cases, the brain might start producing chemicals to counteract the drug in an attempt balance your brain chemistry, but the drug will continue to suppress natural chemicals, especially if you increase the dose when you feel your tolerance growing.

 Over time, a buildup of chemicals with opposing effects to the drug accumulates in your nervous system.
 When you stop using the drug or cut back on your doses, the chemical floodgates will be unleashed, causing a variety of uncomfortable withdrawal symptoms.
-Withdrawal can be different for each person depending on several factors, including:

 Drug withdrawal symptoms can range from uncomfortable to life-threatening, and, depending on the drug, they can cause cognitive, psychological, and physical effects.
 For instance, opioid withdrawal symptoms are extremely uncomfortable and mimic flu symptoms.
 They aren’t typically dangerous, but they can lead to dehydration which can cause serious medical complications.
 Stimulants that work on dopamine like meth and cocaine are more likely to cause emotional symptoms during withdrawal, like depression, anxiety, or apathy.